Mfundo-debug/Bank_Customer_churn/README.md

 Bank Customer Churn Prediction

 ## Step by step Documentation for the project
+- [x] This document will take you through the summary of this project with a result at the rend
 ### Loading the libraries
 - [x] Please check the requirements.txt file for the libraries used in the project.
 ### EDA.ipynb with code explanation